Limited Submissions Made Easy

 These two limited submissions experts highlighted the ability of InfoReady Review to simplify the entire process, from discovering opportunities to tracking ROI from the winning proposal.
 The ability to simultaneously standardize and customize their workflow has resulted in more limited submissions opportunities being posted and applied to at both institutions.

-In an increasingly competitive environment for funding, the ultimate goal is to put the best team forward, and according to these experts, InfoReady Review facilitates that process with ease.
+With limited submissions, institutions are only allowed to submit a certain number of proposals for a given extramural funding opportunity.
+In an increasingly competitive environment for funding, the ultimate goal is to put the best proposal forward, and according to these experts, InfoReady Review facilitates that process with ease.

 Below are tips from the panelists to use throughout the limited submissions process: